huggingface/blog/deep-rl-q-part1.md

 </figure>

 - We always start the episode **at the same starting point.**
-- **We try actions using our policy** (for instance, using Epsilon Greedy Strategy, an policy that alternates between exploration (random actions) and exploitation).
+- **We try actions using our policy** (for instance, using an Epsilon Greedy Strategy, an policy that alternates between exploration (random actions) and exploitation).
 - We get **the reward and the Next State.**
 - We terminate the episode if the cat eats us or if we move > 10 steps.